Why NSW for scandium

 NSW project highlights

-There are several advanced scandium projects in NSW including the Burra Scandium project, Nyngan Scandium project and Sunrise Battery Materials project.
+There are several advanced scandium projects in NSW including the Syerston Scandium Project (Sunrise), Burra Scandium project, Nyngan Scandium project, Flemington Project and the Fifield Project.

 NSW scandium projects offer new sources of stable supply that can stimulate the use of scandium in a wider range of new technologies.
 There are also further opportunities to explore for value-adding through processing and refining.